DavidVentura/blog/blog/raw/ipvs-lb/POST.md

 TCP  connection 192.168.2.144:49512->1.2.3.4:80 changed state SynSent->Close
 ```

-This is all the information we need for basic analysis, now we just need to put it together.
+Cool, now we can see which backend was selected for each connection, and we just need to put both sources of information together.

 ## Putting event data together

-We do not have the same data available to us in both events (`ip_vs_conn_new` and `inet_sock_set_state`);
+On the traced events, we have two types of information coming at different times:

+1. TCP state transitions, which show the real source but only the _virtual_ IP
+1. IPVS connection creation, that tells us which backend was chosen

-during the socket state transition we have a 5-tuple that uniquely identifies a connection:
+During both `inet_sock_set_state` and `ip_vs_conn_new`, we have access to a 5-tuple that uniquely identifies a TCP connection:

 ```text
 (proto, source addr, source port, dest addr, dest port)
 ```

-and during the IPVS events we have that, _plus_ the real address and port (the chosen IPVS destination).

-Given this, we can create a new type to identify a TCP connection:
+which we can use to link both events together.

+Let's create the type to represent the connection identifier:

+TODO: use `SocketAddrV4` and define TcpKey as `source: SocketAddrV4, vdest: SocketAddrV4`, ditch IpvsDest.

 ```rust
 struct TcpKey {